FINAL CUT PRO FOR IBOOK G3

 They said my processor is too slow to run it or something.

-Also, I heard that its bad to save your video files on the drive your computer runs off of, so is it possible for me to split the drive so one portion of it can be for the computer and the other for the video(hope thats not a dumb question Smiling )
+Also, I heard that its bad to save your video files on the drive your computer runs off of, so is it possible for me to split the drive so one portion of it can be for the computer and the other for the video(hope thats not a dumb question Smile )

 Please someone tell me what to do.